wexsn/fn-audio-emulator/README.md

 **Step 7: You're done!**

 You can now use the FN-Audio-Emulator with open source code and enjoy easy music switching.
+With the new update, the program is built via action automatically with any change in the code.

 Community and Support
 ------------------------